donovan-said/donovan-said.github.io/_posts/2024-02-09-python-behave-intro.md

 #### Output

-In the following image, you can see how the feature was executed and the results of the tests.
+In the following image, you can see that the feature, scenario and associated steps were executed and passed.

 ![Alt text](../img/posts-python-behave-intro-outputs.png)